arpanghosal/Obsidian-Notes/Notes/Physics/Mathematics of physics.md

 Profile likelihood is an essential tool in statistical analysis, especially in complex models with multiple parameters, as it offers a more manageable and focused approach to analysis in various practical applications.

+The fitting done in **HistFactory**, **RooFit**, and similar frameworks like **TRExFitter** typically employs Maximum Likelihood Estimation (MLE).
+Here’s an overview of how the fitting process works:

+### Fitting Process

+1. **Model Definition**:
+   - Define the signal and background models using histograms and PDFs.
+   - Include systematic uncertainties through nuisance parameters and constraint terms.

+2. **Workspace Creation**:
+   - Combine data, models, parameters, and configurations into a workspace.

+3. **Likelihood Construction**:
+   - Construct the likelihood function, which represents the probability of observing the data given the model and its parameters.

+4. **Maximization**:
+   - Use numerical optimization techniques to maximize the likelihood function with respect to the model parameters.
+   - This process finds the parameter values that best explain the observed data.

+5. **Uncertainty Estimation**:
+   - Calculate the uncertainties on the fitted parameters, often using the profile likelihood method or other statistical tools.

+### Example Workflow with TRExFitter

+1. **Prepare Histograms**: Create histograms for data, signal, and background processes.
+2. **Define Systematics**: Specify systematic uncertainties and their effects on the histograms.
+3. **Configuration File**: Use a configuration file to define the model, including all components and systematic variations.
+4. **Run Fit**: Execute the fitting process using the provided tools, which will perform MLE to find the best-fit parameters.

+### MLE Fitting

+The MLE fitting method aims to find the parameter values that maximize the likelihood function:

+\[ L(\theta) = P(\text{data} | \theta) \]

+Where \( \theta \) represents the parameters of the model.
+The goal is to find the \(\theta\) that makes the observed data most probable.

+By maximizing the likelihood, MLE provides the most likely parameter values given the data, incorporating all available information, including systematic uncertainties.
+This approach is robust and widely used in high-energy physics experiments.

+Uncertainties on the parameters in statistical fitting, such as those done with **HistFactory**, **RooFit**, or **TRExFitter**, are not simply the differences between nominal and fit values.
+Instead, they are typically estimated using the profile likelihood method or other statistical techniques.

+### Profile Likelihood Method:
+1. **Likelihood Function**: Construct the likelihood function \( L(\theta) \).
+2. **Maximize Likelihood**: Find the parameter values that maximize \( L(\theta) \).
+3. **Profile Likelihood**: For each parameter of interest, \( \theta_i \), profile the likelihood by maximizing \( L \) with respect to all other parameters.
+4. **Confidence Intervals**: Determine the confidence intervals or uncertainties by finding the points where the profile likelihood drops by a certain amount (usually 1/2 for 1 standard deviation).

+### Steps for Uncertainty Calculation:
+- **Initialization**: Start with initial nominal values of the parameters.
+- **Fitting**: Perform the fit to get the best-fit values.
+- **Profile Likelihood**: Vary each parameter, re-maximize the likelihood for other parameters, and observe how the likelihood value changes.
+- **Error Estimation**: The changes in the likelihood are used to calculate the uncertainties, giving a range within which the true parameter value is expected to lie.

+### Statistical Interpretation:
+The uncertainties reflect the range within which the parameter values can vary while still being consistent with the observed data, considering both statistical fluctuations and systematic uncertainties.
+### Overall Fit
+1. **Initial Fit**: Perform an overall fit with all parameters included to find the best-fit values that maximize the likelihood function \( L(\theta) \).

+### Profiling for Uncertainties
+2. **Profiling Each Parameter**: For each parameter of interest, vary that parameter while re-optimizing the likelihood function with respect to all other parameters.
+This is done to see how changes in this single parameter affect the likelihood, holding other parameters at their new optimized values.

+3. **Likelihood Difference**: The profile likelihood is examined to determine the change in the likelihood value as the parameter is varied.
+The points at which the likelihood decreases by a specific amount (commonly 0.5 for a 1σ confidence interval) from its maximum define the uncertainty bounds for that parameter.

+### Summary:
+- **Best-Fit Model**: Initial fit to find the best-fit parameters.
+- **Parameter Profiling**: Vary each parameter individually and re-optimize other parameters.
+- **Uncertainty Estimation**: Determine the parameter uncertainties based on changes in the likelihood function.

+This method ensures that the calculated uncertainties account for the correlations and interactions between different parameters.

 ---

 # Uncertainties on POI: